nadeo/trackmania-doc/docs/play/what-is-ranked-2v2.md

 ![Map pool for Ranked](../img/rankedMapPool.png)

-Note that maps 15, 20 and 25 are currently excluded from the 2v2 Matchmaking pool.

 ### TMWT maps

 Three times a day (an hour after the daily COTD events happen), 2v2 Matchmaking uses the current Trackmania World Tour map pool instead of the Seasonal Campaign.